PredictiveEcology/reproducible/cran-comments.md

 1. There are multiple parts to this note:

     a.
+This is a new package submission:

+            Maintainer: 'Eliot McIntire <eliot.mcintire@canada.ca>'

+            New submission

+    b.
 Some words were flagged as possibly mispelled, but they are not.

             Possibly mis-spelled words in DESCRIPTION:
-              DES (8:23)
-              modularity (8:55)
+                GitHub (9:38)
+                reproducibility (3:36)

 ## Downstream dependencies